All Eyes On The 10Y Treasury Which Is Blowing Above 2.60%, Nears Gundlach’s ‘Redline’

 However, reported overnight, despite the occasional blip the trend remains all too clear.

-As a result, and as Bloomberg confirms, the Treasury curve is in focus as 10Y yield breaks above the key 260bps level – which Jeff Gundlach last week dubbed as a red line for not only an accelerated selloff but the level above which it will start hurting equities – leading curve steeper as repatriation announcement remains in focus with speculation the firm may have to sell some Treasuries to pay the tax liability.
+As a result, and as Bloomberg confirms, the Treasury curve is in focus as 10Y yield breaks above the key 260bps level – which Jeff Gundlach last week dubbed as a red line for not only an accelerated selloff but the level above which it will start hurting equities – leading curve steeper as Apple repatriation announcement remains in focus with speculation the firm may have to sell some Treasuries to pay the tax liability.

 Treasuries also retreated amid hopes that U.S. lawmakers will strike a deal to avert a government shutdown before temporary funding runs out on Friday, after Chief of Staff Kelly said the GOP has the needed votes to pass the stopgap bill.
 China's better-than-expected data only added to the narrative of synchronized expansion, which – alongside upbeat profit expectations – could mean the bull run in stocks going until 2019 or beyond, according to a Bank of America survey of fund managers.